 I typically do not give advice in the weight room (unless asked), but I think it is always a good idea to warm up before trying to lift heavy things.
 When I told him this, he returned my advice with a scowl and an unrelenting stare as he stomped up to the bar to deadlift the weight and yelled, “THIS IS WHAT I DO!”
 Although the bar did not move, his yell was impressive.
 And so was the smell.
 And so was his face as he awkwardly waddled out to change his shorts.

-I have a love-hate relationship with public speaking.
-As someone who has battled social anxiety since middle school, it takes a lot for me to get on stage or in front of a crowd.
+As someone who has battled social anxiety since middle school, it used to take a lot for me to get on stage or in front of a crowd.
 And yet, when I begin to teach and share my ideas and I see the impact I can have on others, the fears and insecurities fade.

 My public speaking journey began in 2016 at a Mother’s of Preschoolers event in Salem, Oregon.
 Since then, I have spoken at major conferences and for organizations such as: